 Get access to holistic ADHD treatment and care for both children and adults.
 The ADHD Centre is also a proud affiliate of several other ADHD clinics and organisations in the UK.
 You don’t have to worry if you are living outside the UK.
-The ADHD Centre also offers online consultations via Skype.
+The ADHD Centre also offers online consultations via Zoom.
 So wherever you are, the ADHD Specialist UK will always be available to help you manage your ADHD and get hold of your life again.

 Never Waste Time Again